cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-1.md

 First, we need to create a new Unity project.
 We can use the default 3D template.

-> **Note:** There appears to currently be an issues with the 2D template where Barrauda does not work when the project is built.
+> **Note:** There appears to currently be an issues with the 2D template where Barracuda does not work when the project is built.

 ![create-project](..\images\barracuda-posenet-tutorial-v2\part-1\create-project.png)